 When my friend and I left that condo, as we were walking down the street, I mentioned to him some of the impressions I had of our experience there.
 He commented to me “Yeah, that was interesting, I think I might check out the Bible a little more”.
 I was happy he felt that way, but I thought to myself “I know what I need to do”.

 Because of that little pamphlet I had read about a year earlier, dissecting the John 3:16 verse, I knew I needed to turn from my selfish ways, confess my need for a Savior, and receive the gift of salvation through Jesus Christ.
 That’s exactly what I did.
 I went home, got on my knees, and gave the reigns of my life to God.
-I decided to let God be my God.
+I decided to let God be my God, and Jesus Christ be my Lord from that moment on.

 For some people there is a lot of feeling and emotion involved when they make that commitment.
 For me there was nothing like that.
 In fact, though I knew it was a big step for me, I didn’t even realize I might want to note the actual date.
 I just know it was a week or two before Christmas 1972.
 I do know I was so zealous to start living for God that I went to church twice that Christmas.